is-it-ayush/fa/README.md

 # initialize fa.
 fa init

+# add
+fa add meow@isitayush.dev password # add a credential to the 'default' store. fa add bingus@isitayush.dev password --store bingus_store #  add a credential to the 'bingus' store. fa add isitayush secret --site isitayush.dev --tag personal # add a credential with an associated site and/or a tag.

+# list
+fa list # list all credentials for the default store. fa list --store bingus_store # list all credentials on bingus store.

-# basic usage
+# search
-fa add meow@isitayush.dev password # add the credentials to the default store. fa add bingus@isitayush.dev password --store bingus_store # create and/or add the credentials to the bingus store. fa list # list all credentials for the default store. fa list --store bingus_store # list all credentials on bingus store. fa search meow # search for credentials beginning with 'meow' on default store fa search bingus --store bingus_store # search for credentials beginning with 'bingus' on 'bingus_store'
+fa search meo # search for all credentials beginning with 'meow' on 'default' store fa search bingus --store bingus_store # search for all credentials beginning with 'bingus' on 'bingus_store' fa search '' --filter site/isitayush.dev # search for all credetentials that match 'isitayush.dev' site. fa search '' --filter tag/personal # search for all credentials that match the tag 'personal' fa search meo --filter site/isitayush.dev # search for all credentials that match both the 'meow' filter and site 'isitayush.dev' filter.

 # store usage
 fs store list # list all stores